gamelton/gamelton.github.io/index.md

     If private key could be exported.

 * `Subject`
-    For TLS certificated the 'CN=' part is optional, because they use SAN.
-So you could any test to it.
+    Because SSL/TLS does not require a Subject name when a SAN extension is included, the certificate Subject name can be empty.
+So you could any text to it.

 * `MachineKeySet`
     Save certificate to Machine certificate store